-After a brief test run in two issues of Marvel Feature, Two-in-One officially replaced the former in January 1974.
+After a brief test run in the last two issues of Marvel Feature, Two-in-One officially replaced the former in January 1974.
 Capitalizing on Thing's popularity with younger readers, Two-in-One was generally used to introduce new characters, or reintroduce obscure ones.
 His gruff, abrasive personality also led to many entertaining matchups, providing further fodder for the series as it ran.

-Because of its anthology comic nature, Marvel Two-in-One has been written and drawn by many creators over the years, including (but not limited to) the likes of Jack Kirby, Chris Claremont, Steve Gerber, Bill Mantlo, John Byrne, Frank Miller, and George Perez.
+Because of its anthology comic nature, Marvel Two-in-One has been written and drawn by many creators over the years, including (but not limited to) the likes of Jack Kirby, Chris Claremont, Steve Gerber, Bill Mantlo, John Byrne, Frank Miller, and George Pérez.